 Yet the river is under threat because of climate change, hydroelectric dams and industrial pollution.
 Warming waters linked to climate change endanger the salmon, which need cooler temperatures to survive.
-Hydroelectric dams on the Columbia and its tributaries have curtailed the river's flow, further imperiling salmon's migration from the Pacific upstream to their freshwater spawning grounds.
-Industrial pollution are also threats; testing by the Columbia Riverkeeper, a nonprofit that aims to protect water quality, shows that fish caught in the area are contaminated with flame retardants; polychlorinated biphenyls, or PCBs; and heavy metals.
+Hydroelectric dams on the Columbia and its tributaries have curtailed the river’s flow, further imperiling salmon’s migration from the Pacific upstream to their freshwater spawning grounds, and threatening millenia-old spiritual traditions that bind these Native communities together.

 “We are the salmon people or river people,” says Aja DeCoteau, executive director of the Portland-based Columbia River Inter-Tribal Fish Commission, which represents the interests of the four Columbia River treaty tribes — Yakama, Umatilla, Warm Springs and Nez Perce — in policy, advocacy and management of the basin.
 “Without water there are no fish, plants or herbs.”

 Each year the tribes honor the salmon, roots, berries, deer and elk — which they believe were originally placed in the land for their sustenance — with what are known as “first food ceremonies.”
 In their creation story, the salmon, deer, elk, roots and berries offered to provide sustenance to humans, and humans in turn were given the responsibility by the Creator to care for these resources.

 Elders speak of how streams flow from the mountains sanctified by the prayers of ancestors who went there to commune with the spirits.
 These rivulets then flow down and merge with the Columbia.
 If Nch’i-Wána is the main artery of the land, those streams are like the veins that feed it.
 So even the smallest creek is vital and sacred.